izuix/Low-Light-Phone-Photography/README.md

 # Low Light Phone Photography

-## Unlock your phone camera's full low-light potential:
+## a guide to unlock your phone camera's full low-light potential.

 Use an app like ProShot that allows you to crank ISO high and set shutterspeed slow,